BryanKAdams/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+1. What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-- [ ] What does it mean to _think_ in react?
+1. What does it mean to think in react?
+Think of everything visually as components.
+React is the Visual in MVC

-- [ ] Describe state.
+1. Describe state.
+Set initial value that can be modified in react

-- [ ] Describe props.
+1. Describe props.
+Properties that can be passed into different components.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+1. What are side effects, and how do you sync effects in a React component to state or prop changes?
+A hook that tells react until the render is complete to complete an action.
+Anything that affects something outside the scope of the function being executed.

 ## Project Set Up